flincz/Drupal_Wordpress_RDS/readme.md

 ## Guide Overview

 In this lab guide, the necessary process is provided for deploying a cloudformation Drupal application.
-The architecture of the system features a [nested stack](https://aws.amazon.com/blogs/devops/use-nested-stacks-to-create-reusable-templates-and-support-role-specialization/) framework, which builds a fault-tolerant mySQL RDS backend, and powers a load balanced EC2 front-end.
-This guide cover the steps from prerequisites to cleanup.
+The architecture of the system features a [nested stack](https://aws.amazon.com/blogs/devops/use-nested-stacks-to-create-reusable-templates-and-support-role-specialization/) framework which builds a fault-tolerant mySQL RDS backend and powers a load balanced EC2 front-end.
+This guide covers the steps from prerequisites to cleanup.

 ### Prerequisites